preciofishbone/OmniaDocsG2/using-newsletters/index.rst

 You use the options available in Omnia, see: :doc:`Page Types </pages/page-types/index>`

-**Important Note!** When planning a Page Type that will be used as a base to send information in e-mails, be aware that only these three blocks are supported for e-mail send outs:
+**Important Note!** When planning a Page Type that will be used as a base to send information in e-mails, be aware that only these three blocks are supported for email send outs:

 + Text.
 + Page Rollup.